patriknordlen/nessusedit/README.md

 # nessusedit
-A simple class for editing items in a Nessus report file
+A simple script for editing items in a Nessus report file.
+Comes with its own class for handling all report file interaction.

 Useful when you have a .nessus report file with lots of findings that you want to filter out (false positives, irrelevant informational findings etc).
-It comes with its own interactive shell for selectively removing findings.
+It can be used either via CLI, or as a Python module that you import, or as an interactive shell for selectively removing findings.

 ## Dependencies
 nessusedit depends on the following non-built in modules to work: